wix-incubator/wix-code-docs/wix-email-marketing-v2/wix-email-marketing-v2/Campaigns/guides/campaigns-intro.md

 </div>

+&nbsp;
-This module is universal.
+> **Note:** This module is [universal](/api-overview/api-versions#universal-modules).
 Functions in this module can run on both the backend and frontend, unless specified otherwise.

 The Campaigns API provides functionality for managing your email marketing campaigns.
 Use the API to [get](/getcampaign) and [publish](publishcampaign) a campaign, [list statistics](liststatistics), and [pause scheduling](pausescheduling).